How to Care for Jeans

 Hang to Dry

-The high heat from a dryer is extremely tough on the indigo and fibers in your jeans, not to mention the Lycra in stretchy varieties.
+Just like hot water can damage denim, the high heat from a dryer is extremely tough on the indigo and fibers in your jeans, not to mention the Lycra in stretchy varieties.
 Air drying is preferable to machine drying because it ensures that the colors and fabrics will remain strong.

 However, when your jeans begin to bag out at the knee and backside, you can turn them inside out and throw them in the dryer for about 10 minutes before pulling them out and hanging them.
 This will give them the little bit of shrinkage you need to reshape them properly without putting too much strain on the fabric.